Towards the analytic theory of Potential Energy Curves for diatomic molecules. Studying He${}_2^+$ and LiH diatomics as illustration: Generalities

-In all concrete cases, the present authors are familiar with, (H$_2^+$, H$_2$, He$_2^+$, Li$_2^+$, Be$_2^+$) ions the exponent $S_0$ is linear in $R$ with coefficients which depends on the system studied, $S_0=\al R$, see \cite{Chang:1995,OT:2018} and references therein (see Table~\ref{tparmsdE}).
-In turn, in the leading term in (\ref{VRlarge-EXP}) $D \sim R$ for H$_2^+$, $D \sim R^{1/2}$ for He$_2^+$ (see below), $D \sim R^{5/2}$ for H$_2$, see e.g.\cite{OT:2018}, while in all other cases $D \sim R^{\beta}$, hence, it is monomial of some degree $\beta$.
-It is worth emphasizing that the exponential smallness at large $R$ of the energy gap implies the well-known fact that the expansions (\ref{VRlarge}) for the ground state and the first excited state coincide.
+In all concrete cases, the present authors are familiar with, (H$_2^+$, H$_2$, He$_2^+$, Li$_2^+$, Be$_2^+$) diatomic molecular systems the exponent $S_0$ is linear in $R$ (according to \cite{Chib-Jan:1988}) with coefficients which depends on the system studied, $S_0=\al R$, see \cite{Chang:1995,OT:2018} and references therein (see Table~\ref{tparmsdE}).
+In turn, the factor $D_0$ in (\ref{VRlarge-EXP}) is such that $D_0 \sim R$ for H$_2^+$, $D_0 \sim R^{1/2}$ for He$_2^+$ (see below), $D_0 \sim R^{5/2}$ for H$_2$, see e.g.\cite{OT:2018}, while in all other cases, where it is known, $D_0 \sim R^{\beta}$, hence, it is monomial in $R$ of some degree $\beta$.
+It is worth emphasizing that the exponential smallness at large $R$ of the energy gap implies the well-known fact that the multipole expansions (\ref{VRlarge}) for the ground state and the first excited state coincide.
 In turn, at small $R$ the expansion of the energy gap in $R$ is given by the Taylor series

-where $e_a=E_{+}^{u.a}-E_{-}^{u.a.}$ is the difference between the first excited state and the ground state energies of the united atom (u.a.).
+where $\de_a=E_{+}^{u.a}-E_{-}^{u.a.}$ is the difference between the first excited state and the ground state energies of the united atom (u.a.) in the case of neutral molecule, or $\de_a=E_{+}^{u.i.}-E_{-}^{u.i.}$ is the difference between the first excited state and the ground state energies of the united ion in the case of positively-charged molecular ion.

-The next step is to construct an analytic approximation of the exchange energy $\De E$ which interpolate the small (\ref{VRsmall-EXP}) and large (\ref{VRlarge-EXP}) internuclear distances.
-If $D \sim R^n$ in~\re{VRlarge-EXP}, where $n$ is integer, this is realized using two-point Pad\'e type approximation
+The next step is to construct an analytic approximation of the exchange energy $\De E$ which interpolates the small (\ref{VRsmall-EXP}) and large (\ref{VRlarge-EXP}) internuclear distances.
+If $D_0 \sim R^n$ in~\re{VRlarge-EXP}, where $n$ is integer, this is realized using two-point Pad\'e type approximation

 where $P_{N+n}(R)$ and $Q_N(R)$ are polynomials of degrees $N+n$ and $N$ respectively.
-This approximation suppose to reproduce $n_0$ terms at small and $n_{\infty}$ terms at large internuclear distances expansion, respectively.
-If $n$ is half-integer, change of variable is needed: $r=\sqrt{R}$.
-In particular, if $n=5/2$ (the case of H$_2$) and $S_0=2R$, two-point Pad\'e type approximation,
+This approximation supposes to reproduce exactly the first $n_0$ terms at small internuclear distances and the first $n_{\infty}$ terms at large internuclear distances expansion, respectively.
+If degree $n$ in $D_0 \sim R^n$ in~\re{VRlarge-EXP} is half-integer, the formula (\ref{Pade-n}) should be modified, the change of variable is needed: $r=\sqrt{R}$.
+In particular, for $n=5/2$ and $S_0=2R$ (it is the case of H$_2$ molecule), the two-point Pad\'e type approximation has the form